 - Do It Yourself ($$)

 Hire a Lawyer

 If you hire a lawyer, make sure you find a lawyer that specializes in startup business law.
 A lawyer will help you map your business goals onto a type of entity.
-The insights a lawyer can provide are ultra valuable.
-But hiring a lawyer is the most expensive option.
+The insights a lawyer can provide are especially valuable.
+That’s probably what makes this the most expensive option.

 Use an Online Service

-Online services are great but they don’t give you much flexibility in how you organize your company.
-For flexibility, you need to hire an actual lawyer.
+Online services can great.
+The downside is that they don’t give you much flexibility in how you organize your company.
+For flexibility, you’ll need to hire an actual lawyer.

 Do It Yourself